Code-Institute-Submissions/milestone_1_harperk/README.md

 ### Home

 Shows logo, gives some information about the illustrator and invites users to get in touch to request personalised illustrations.
-The footer provides links to instagram, github and linkedin.
+The footer is permanently displayed.
+It also invites the user to get in touch with ideas for their personalised illustration and provides links to instagram, github and linkedin.

 ### Illustrations

 A carousel showcases the illustrations and captions give information about the inspiration for each.
 The user is invited to get in touch with ideas for their personalised illustrations.
-The footer provides links to instagram, github and linkedin.
+The footer is permanently displayed.
+It invites users to get in touch to request their own illustrations and it provides links to instagram, github and linkedin.

 ### Collages